annaesvensson/yellow-help/1-en/how-to-change-the-system.md

 The language settings are stored in file `system/extensions/yellow-language.ini`.
 Here's an example:

     Language: en
-    CoreDescription: Core functionality of the website.
+    CoreDescription: Core functionality of your website.
     CorePaginationPrevious: ← Previous
     CorePaginationNext: Next →
     CoreTimeFormatShort: H:i